pawpperoni/manual-systemd-unit-execution/DockerImplementation/Timer/README.md

 # Timer

+## About

+In the [src/](src) folder you will find some crontab configuration lines and other specific services to use with this crontab. *Dockerfile* contains a simple **Fedora** *Docker Container* with all the crontab parameters specified in the *src* folder.
+The [run.sh](run.sh) script will run all this processes creating a new Docker automatically.

+## Using Crond

 The **Timer Unit** executes a process in a determined time.
 You can easily configure this unit, using the crontab daemon.
 To edit the crontab configuration: